rwndy/course-web-fullstack/chapter-1/module-html-1/README.md

 </html>
 ```

-Bear in mind of the plaement of each elements after elements.
+Bear in mind of the placement of each elements after elements.

 **Result:**